+'''

-''' -- This will print an approximate number of years since 1970.
+-- This will print an approximate number of years since 1970.

 clock = require('clock')

-print(clock.time() / (365246060)) '''
+print(clock.time() / (365246060))

-See also fiber.time64 and os.clock().

 '''

+See also fiber.time64 and the standard Lua function os.clock.

 clock.monotonic()

 clock.monotonic64()

-'''

 The monotonic time.
 Derived from C function clock_gettime(CLOCK_MONOTONIC).
 Monotonic time is similar to wall clock time but is not affected by changes to or from daylight saving time, or by changes done by a user.
 This is the best function to use with benchmarks that need to calculate elapsed time.